 | Large SOC swings in cold weather | Temperature effect + threshold mismatch | Validate temperature sensors and charge limits |

+Unequal wiring can mimic a bad cell.
 If one string has shorter/thicker cables, it tends to charge and discharge harder than others.
 Over time, this creates persistent drift that looks like random imbalance.

-Some BMS units balance very slowly relative to pack capacity.
-In real off-grid cycling, daily drift can exceed balancing correction unless settings and charging pattern support it.
+Tiny balancer current may never catch up.
+Some BMS units balance at 0.05 to 0.2 A while pack capacity is 280 Ah+.
+Daily drift can exceed correction unless settings and charging pattern support it.

+Top-balancing once does not solve everything forever.
 A one-time balancing procedure helps, but long-term balance still depends on daily operating behavior, not just an initial workshop step.

-- average daily drift on one weak cell: 3 Ah equivalent
+- Average daily drift on one weak cell: 3 Ah equivalent

 - BMS balancing current: 0.6 A